coinbase-samples/prime-send-receive-go/README.md

 This will:
 - Initialize the database and run migrations (including user creation)
-- Create Prime wallets for each asset
-- Generate unique deposit addresses per user/asset
+- Generate unique trading balance deposit addresses per user/asset
 - Store addresses in the database

 ## Running the System